idomingu/knowledge-graph-yang/draft-marcas-knowledge-graph-yang.md

 - **Anomaly detection and incident management:** Projects like NORIA have demonstrated how knowledge graphs can help in the detection of anomalies in network systems.
 This approach links data pertaining to different data silos like network infrastructure, logs, alarms, and ticketing.
 In another example, the combination network topology data with data about network interface status, consumers of the knowledge graph can detect network anomalies like link fault because an network interface has been unexpectedly disabled but it was configured to be enabled.

-- **Service assurance**: A knowledge graph can enable the implementation of the [service assurance for intent-based networking](https://www.notion.so/9417-SAIN-Architecture-682e085ae77f4cc9819ec346489913a9?pvs=21) architecture defined in rfc 9417.
+- **Service assurance**: A knowledge graph can enable the implementation of the service assurance for intent-based networking architecture defined in {{RFC9417}}.
 Precisely, this architecture,  and the companion YANG data models from RFC 9418, define an assurance graph where dependencies among network services and their associated health and symptoms are captured.
 All these data, which can be further linked with other data silos like network topology or network interface status, can be naturally integrated and represented in a knowledge graph.

-- **Network digital twins**: Knowledge graph are considered promising candidates for the realization of [network digital twins](https://www.notion.so/Network-Digital-Twin-3986d68fe8764557827d35c6b3362340?pvs=21).
+- **Network digital twins**: Knowledge graph are considered promising candidates for the realization of network digital twins {{I-D.irtf-nmrg-network-digital-twin-arch}}.
 The ability to integrate heterogenous silos of data, in combination with the explicit representation of the semantics of the data, make knowledge graph a powerful technology for building and connecting multiple network digital twins.
 In addition, the representation of concepts by means of ontologies, produces abstract representations of network digital twins, regardless of the complexities of the underlying technologies.
-For instance, an abstract representation of a network topology ([Digital Map](https://www.notion.so/Digital-Map-a0ad90ec6b1045b286a5f4cbd1b81b77?pvs=21)) in the knowledge graph can be translated into a descriptor or data model that is specific to the technology used (e.g., KNE, ContainerLab, OSM).
+For instance, an abstract representation of a network topology Digital Map {{I-D.havel-nmop-digital-map}} in the knowledge graph can be translated into a descriptor or data model that is specific to the technology used (e.g., KNE, ContainerLab, OSM).

 - **Evolution of YANG Catalog**: The flexibility and extensibility of knowledge graphs have made them a popular choice for implementing data catalogs.
 The purpose of a data catalog is to provide consumers with a registry of datasets exposed by data sources where to find data of interest.
 Additionally, these datasets can be linked to the (business) concepts that they refer to, so that consumers can search for datasets based on relevant concepts such as “interface”.
 Taking inspiration from these implementations, and building on a knowledge graph, the YANG Catalog could evolve towards a data catalog, where the YANG modules represent those datasets of interest.
 The dependencies between YANG models (import, deviations, augments) can be naturally represented in the knowledge graph.
 In turn, these YANG models can be linked with concepts that are represented in ontologies.
-Additionally, these YANG models, can be combined with the implementation details of network devices ([yang lib augment](https://www.notion.so/YANG-Library-Augmentation-e070292012d24bf7be3be14a85990183?pvs=21)) that could be part of an [inventory](https://www.notion.so/Network-Inventory-11e78d5198814a46883cbe4250d8d9db?pvs=21).
+Additionally, these YANG models, can be combined with the implementation details of network devices yang lib augment {{I-D.lincla-netconf-yang-library-augmentation}} that could be part of an inventory {{I-D.ietf-ivy-network-inventory-yang}}.

-- **Contextualized telemetry data**: Having [context of how YANG telemetry data](https://www.notion.so/59772e5731164cca94e44bba972eb7f4?pvs=21) is being collected can improve the understanding of the data for network analytics or closed-loop automation.
+- **Contextualized telemetry data**: Having context of how YANG telemetry data {{I-D.ietf-opsawg-collected-data-manifest}} is being collected can improve the understanding of the data for network analytics or closed-loop automation.
 Knowledge graphs can help in this task by linking the collected data with: i) the   the metadata that characterizes the platform producing the data; and ii) the metadata that characterizes how and when the data were metered.

 # Challenges

 - **Ontology development**: Time-consuming task that requires skills in knowledge management and conceptual modeling.
 Additionally, ontology developers should maintain a tight coordination with domain owners and ontology users.
 Following a standard methodology like LOT provides guidance in the process but still, the development of the ontology requires manual work.
 Tools that can produce or bootstrap ontologies from existing YANG data models in a semi-automatic, or even automatic, are desirable.
 In this sense, the future release of the YANG language could be extended to facilitate this task at design time.
-YANG data models could include explicit semantics in the data models, in the same way that [JSON-LD](https://json-ld.org) or [CSVW](https://csvw.org) include metadata indicating which concepts from concepts are referenced by the data.
+YANG data models could include explicit semantics in the data models, in the same way that JSON-LD {{jsonld}} or CSVW {{csvw}} include metadata indicating which concepts from concepts are referenced by the data.
 In the current version of YANG, this could be achieved at runtime using the YANG Metadata extension {{RFC7952}}.
 With this extension, YANG data models could include additional metadata to indicate the ontology concept a YANG data node is referring to, though this approach only works at runtime, and additionally, it would require augmenting existing YANG data models.

 - **Pipeline performance**.
 To integrate the raw data from the original source into the knowledge graph entails several steps as described before.
 This steps add an extra latency before having the data stored in the knowledge graph for consumption.
 This latency can be an important limitation for real-time analytics use cases.